Iran defends its decision to block UN atomic inspector

 It marked the first known instance of Iran blocking an inspector amid tensions over its collapsing nuclear deal with world powers.
 The U.S. unilaterally withdrew from the deal over a year ago.

+“We welcome the inspections,” he said, while warning against using them for “sabotage and leaking information.”

-State TV carried Kamalvandi’s remarks from the Fordo nuclear site.
-He said Iran hasn’t imposed any restriction on inspections, but warned against using them for “sabotage and leaking information.”
+State TV carried Kamalvandi’s remarks from the Fordo nuclear site where Iran Thursday injected uranium gas into centrifuges aimed at producing low-enriched uranium as fuel for nuclear power plants.

+Under the 2015 deal, Iran was not supposed to enrich uranium at the site until 2030.